 Pollution is often portrayed as an external matter to human bodies and culture.
 Such a collective imaginary alienates the individual and the collectivity from the environmental issue and stigmatises physical symptoms instead of recognising the broader societal phenomena and identifying with them.

 As with the CiucciaNebbia, the Milanese to are hybrid subjects, constantly interacting in mutual physical and imaginative transformation with pollution and industrialisation.

 The Myth of the CiucciaNebbia is a multimedia installation that seeks to challenge the perceived boundaries between bodies and environments.
 It draws on material research and storytelling practices that traverse the urban environment, air pollution and Milanese culture, ultimately asking: Is pollution an external evil entity or a product of internalised cultural myths?

 CiucciaNebbia’s skin is a patch made by samples of solidified liquid natural latex applied on urban surfaces.
 A technique to capture dust used in the restoration of cultural heritage and known by the work of the artist Jorge Otero-Pailos, architect, artist and author of “The ethics of dust”.
-This methodology allowed Gaia to investigate through material research the air quality of the Milanese neighbourhood by mapping the city and creating a living archive.
+This methodology allowed Gaia d'arrigo to investigate through material research the air quality of the Milanese neighbourhood, by mapping the city and creating a living archive.
 The demonic look of the creature is inspired by the iconography of the Milanese grotesque mask and recreated on ceramic to make the mould.
-Afterwards, the mould was vacuumed, painted and cover with a layer of latex and a layer of sugar coal to mimic the texture stratify grainy pollution.
-The rest of the head is made from the same technique of the body - natural liquid latex casted on the polluted building.
+Afterwards, the mould was vacuumed, painted and covered with a layer of latex and a layer of sugar coal to mimic the textured grainy pollution.
+The rest of the head is made from the same technique of the body, through natural liquid latex cast onto the polluted building.

 Information submitted by the maker and edited by the Future Materials Bank.